stone-rs/spdk/doc/bdev_module.md

 A block device module is SPDK's equivalent of a device driver in a traditional operating system.
 The module provides a set of function pointers that are called to service block device I/O requests.
-SPDK provides a number of block device modules including NVMe, RAM-disk, and Ceph RBD.
+SPDK provides a number of block device modules including NVMe, RAM-disk, and Stone RBD.
 However, some users will want to write their own to interact with either custom hardware or to an existing storage software stack.
 This guide is intended to demonstrate exactly how to write a module.